Saint Helen

 There was shrubbery alright, and nicely laid out gravel paths, all well maintained by the gardener.
 He was skilled and had been there for many years, although all he did was follow orders.

-Now the young woman had made her way to the place of her appointment, and was sitting in the hallway outside the office of the Reverend Mother.
+She had made her way to the place of her appointment, and was sitting in the hallway outside the office of the Reverend Mother.
 This was a dreary spot.
 The bare stone slabs of the floor made common cause with the distempered walls of the corridor, which looked as if they were weeping, by virtue of the droplets of condensation that glistened upon them.
+While she waited the time passed slowly, each minute adding to the sense of foreboding in advance of her meeting.

-The office door opened.
-She was beckoned in by the head nun herself.
-Mother Superior walked around to the other side of her desk and sat down, but there was no chair on the outside.
-There was one parked up against a wall to the left, but it was too far away for the young woman to fetch without betraying a sense of independence, and she did not want to do that now.
+It seemed to her when it was opened that the office entrance had the aspect of a bear trap, and she was the unfortunate defenceless bear.
+She was beckoned in by the Reverend Mother herself.
+The stiff material of the rustling habit wended its way to the other side of her desk, where it and its wearer sat down.
+The scent of furniture polish had always been a feature of this room.
+This morning was no different, and the young woman’s senses were further sharpened by the realisation that there was no chair on the outside of the desk.
+There was one parked up against a wall to the left, but it was too far away for her to fetch without betraying a sense of independence, and she did not want to do that now.
 It would have been seen as untoward, even insubordinate, by the habited woman opposite.

 “Do you know why you were asked to come here?”
 Looking up.